TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/setup-first-network/_index.md

 weight: 3
 ---

-Now that you are familiar with LoRaWAN and {{% tts %}}, let us set up your first LoRaWAN Network.
+Now that you are familiar with LoRaWAN® and {{% tts %}}, let us set up your first LoRaWAN Network.

 <!--more-->